 Related Account(s): Upon a client's request, as negotiated with the Advisor, and as accepted by AAS in AAS' sole discretionary, advisory accounts may be associated or linked together ("Related Accounts") for tiered-fee billing purposes and may allow the Related Accounts (in aggregate) to achieve a lower-cost, tiered billing rate.
+The default billing method is to debit advisory fees for each account respectively, although you may be offered the option to have a consolidated management fee deducted from one primary account, instead of having management fees deducted from each account, provided this primary account is not a retirement account.
+The primary account will have lower performance returns than it would otherwise have, and your other accounts will have higher returns than they would otherwise have.
 For additional information, contact your Advisor.